sarahciston/codingcare/posts/unraveling.md

 <!-- Threads as instruments of mourning and memory.
 Threads as marks of accrual and disintegration.  -->
 <!-- The spiral is the simplest labyrinth.  -->

 The command line is an endless thread.
 Its simple interface (a prompt for typing input and a display for text outputs) still intimidates me, but I have started to play inside this feeling.
 The command line reminds me of what E.L.
 Doctorow says about novel writing: "It's like driving a car at night.
 You can only see as far as your headlights illuminate.
 But you can make the whole trip that way."
 At the command line, I see only as far as my headlights shine.
-I say the coders' prayer at every keystroke: "Here goes nothin'" It saves every past command, and cycling back through is [memory as poetry (or the opposite)].
+I say the coders' prayer at every keystroke: "Here goes nothin'."
+It saves every past command, and cycling back through is memory, as language poetry.

 Used to be, you'd knot a string around your finger if you had something to remember.
 You'd tie a ribbon round a tree to remember the dead.
 The digit might turn red, then purple, but eventually you'd recall.
 Now to remember, speak into your device.